Stockholm summer of sport

 The Stockholm Gran Fondo

 Cycling is probably the hottest sport around right now.
-Its rising popularity has made Bradley Wiggins and Chris Hoy into household names, bike sales have gone through the roof (overtaking car sales for the first time), and now the citizens of Stockholm are gearing up for their first ever Gran Fondo mass bicycle race on 24th May.
+Its rising popularity has made Bradley Wiggins and Chris Hoy into household names, bike sales have gone through the roof (overtaking car sales for the first time).

 Gran Fondo races are all about fun and friendship, so expect professional cyclists rubbing shoulders with total amateurs – the sort who occasionally cycle to work.
 The Stockholm route runs for 150km, passing through the city centre before heading out into the scenic Roslagen countryside.
 There’s also a Medio Fondo route; a comparably manageable 60km.
 The race starts and finishes at the Solna Friends Arena, just a stone’s throw from our Park Inn by Radisson Solna.
 Once the cyclists hit the road, spectators can enjoy trade fair, entertainment, and plenty of tasty Scandi snacks while awaiting their return.